7 Sea Pirates

 Seven Seas Pirates (Selkirk, el verdadero Robinson Crusoe; lit.
-'Selkirk, the real Robinson Crusoe') is a Uruguayan animated film made in cooperation with Argentina and Chile.
+'Selkirk, the real Robinson Crusoe') is a 2012 animated adventure film made in cooperation with Argentina and Chile.
 It was directed by Uruguayan Walter Tournier, based on a script he wrote in collaboration with Mario Jacob and Enrique Cortés and premiered on Feb.
 2, 2012.
 It was filmed mainly with stop motion, with digital details added in post-production.

 Background

 The story behind the film is based on an actual case in 1703, when Scottish sailor Alexander Selkirk argued with the captain of his ship and was abandoned for more than four years on a deserted island.
 That case, and perhaps another similar one carried out by Pedro Serrano, were sources for English writer Daniel Defoe's novel Robinson Crusoe.

 Plot

 Selkirk, a rebellious and egotistical pirate, is the pilot of the Esperanza, an English galleon that sails the southern seas looking for treasure.
 Through gambling he earns the present and future savings of his companions, winning the enmity of the crew and Captain Bullock, who decides to leave him on a desert island.